UNDERGRADUATE DEPARTMENTAL ADVISING EXPERTS 2017–2018: Paula Matthusen; B. Balasubrahmaniyan

 - Student will still be required to take 4 theory/composition courses for the major

-- Students with questions regarding AP Theory
+Students with questions regarding AP Theory

-- Should meet with the theory faculty of the Music Department teaching MUSC103 to discuss options.
+- Should meet with the theory faculty of the Music Department teaching MUSC103 to discuss options

-Special activities.
 The department supports a number of unusual activities, many of which are available to the student body in general as well as to music majors.
 Among them are ensembles in various Asian, African, American, and European traditions, as well as a variety of chamber ensembles.

-Private-lessons program.
 Private lessons are available for many instruments and voice in Western art music, African American music, and a variety of other musics from around the world.
 Lessons are considered one-credit-per-semester courses.
-An additional fee, $795 per semester, is charged for these private lessons (financial aid may be available to students eligible for University financial aid).
+An additional fee, $795 per semester, is charged for these private lessons (financial aid may be available to students eligible for university financial aid).
 Approved music majors in their junior and senior years are eligible for partial subsidy when taking one (1) private lesson, per semester, for academic credit with a private-lessons teacher.

-Departmental colloquium.
 An ongoing departmental colloquium is intended for the entire music community.
 It includes presentations by Wesleyan faculty, students, and outside speakers and encourages general discussion of broad issues in the world of music.

-The study facilities include a working collection of musical instruments from many different cultures; a music-instrument manufacturing workshop; a 45-piece Javanese gamelan orchestra; a large formal concert hall and a small, multipurpose concert hall; an electronic music studio coupled to a professional recording studio; a computer-arts studio capable of producing electronic music, video art, and environmental simulations; a music and record library; an electronic keyboard lab; and an archive of world music.
+The study facilities include a working collection of musical instruments from many different cultures; a music-instrument manufacturing workshop; a 45-piece Javanese Gamelan Orchestra; a large formal concert hall and a small multipurpose concert hall; an electronic music studio coupled to a professional recording studio; a computer-arts studio capable of producing electronic music, video art, and environmental simulations; a music and record library; an electronic keyboard lab; and an archive of world music.

 The following is a listing according to capabilities of courses offered by the department: